anusha-adhikari/TunesOfMood/README.md

 # Challenges faced (ML background) :
 1)  Forced to establish a user interface within a night, due to unforseen circumstances.
+2)  Unstable server connection on streamlit
-2)  Adapted to situation quickly and was able to create a local interface.
+3)  Adapted to situation quickly and was able to create a local interface.